Sections 1 & 2 (Zip Code 77018) Collection Garbage Day is Tuesday, Alternating Junk/Tree Waste is 3rd Thursday, and Recycling Collection is Tuesday B.

 Tree Waste and Junk Waste should not be stacked under low overhead electrical wires or other cabling, signs, or mailboxes; next to fences or posts; or on top of water meters, gas meters, fire hydrants, or other exposed utility components.

-Tree Waste and Junk Waste collection is limited to occupied residential units and vacant residential lots only if the waste generated is in connection with the maintenance of the property.
+Tree Waste and Junk Waste collection are limited to occupied residential units and vacant residential lots only if the waste generated is in connection with the maintenance of the property.

 No more than 8 cubic yards (about the size of a minivan) of Junk Waste or Tree Waste may be placed at the curb for collection.